HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 ```

 ### Add Security Context configuration
-A security context defines privilege and access control settings for a Pod or Container.
+A security Context defines privilege and access control settings for a Pod or Container.
 To specify security settings for a Pod you have to enable the `SecurityContext` in the values file.
-The securityContext root field is used as a global and default value but you can also specify for each deployment its own Security Context also in the values file.
+The securityContext root field is used as a global and default value, but you can also specify for each deployment its own Security Context also in the values file.
 Check this [table](#common-parameters) to see the description of the fields.

 ```
 securityContext: